Non-stabilizerness and violations of CHSH inequalities: Introduction

 In this paper, we detail what kind of structure entanglement and SE need to have in order to violate the CHSH inequality.
-Counterintuitively, we prove that SE needs to be local in order to obtain a violation: non-local SE \cite{cao_gravitational_2024} is shown to be detrimental to CHSH violations.
+Counterintuitively, we prove that SE needs to be \textit{local} in order to obtain a violation: non-local SE \cite{cao_gravitational_2024} is shown to be detrimental to CHSH violations, bounding the maximum expectation value of the Bell operator.
 Moreover, the resources must be {\it asymmetric} between Alice and Bob.
 We use both Haar averaging and numerical techniques to compute the probability of violations given the resources.
-Finally, we use the technique of isospectral twirling to show how knowledge of the structure of entangling and non-stabilizer resources can be used to improve the probability of a CHSH violation when one lacks perfect control of the system.
+Finally, we use the technique of isospectral twirling to show how knowledge of the structure of entangling and non-stabilizer resources can be used to improve the probability of a CHSH violation under imperfect control~\cite{PhysRevLett.104.050401,cieslinski_how_2025,cieslinski_analysing_2024} or in satellite experiments~\cite{bedington_progress_2017,qtc2.12015}.